Drazzizzi/Plex-Discord-Media-Updates/README.md

 # Prerequisites

-This script requires Python 3, as well as the python modules outlined in pip_requirements.txt.
+This script requires Python 3, as well as the python modules outlined in `pip_requirements.txt`.
 From the same folder as this file, the modules can be installed via the command:

 `pip3 install -r pip_requirements.txt`